 F2 (25% )

-try and stay away from grocery store brand dry cat foods as they
+Please try and stay away from grocery store brand dry cat

-to their savannah cats as the domestic cat gets.
-I prefer to use
+care to their savannah cats as the domestic cat gets.
+I

-and properly vaccinated before they go to their new
+trained and properly vaccinated before they go to their new

 of a Savannah will vary depending on the quality of the

 based on gender, fertility, generation and type.
-Their cost will be
+Their cost

-difficult to breed.
+very difficult to breed.
 It takes many years and a lot of

 luck to mate a Serval with a domestic cat.
 Only a few

 are wild cats with special needs in terms of their caging

-Servals and mating them to domestic cats is costly, time
+pure Servals and mating them to domestic cats is costly,

 at times be out of the specified price range for various